 Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

-• Your practice fails to meet the criteria to remain on the Lloyds conveyancing panel
+• Failure to reapply to be on the Lloyds convincing panel

-• Significant delays in post completion requirements set by Lloyds
+• Significant non-compliance with post completion requirements on behalf of Lloyds

-• Are you able to explain why this practice’s application for reinstatement is rejected?
+• Are you able to explain why my firm’s application for reinstatement was refused?

-• Is it the practice manager who is required to complete the reinstatement application to the Lloyds panel ?
+• Does the COLP in my firm need to complete the reinstatement application to the Lloyds panel ?

-• What happens if our Lloyds panel reinstatement application is refused and our client has a mortgage application with the Lloyds?
+• What are the next steps open to me if our Lloyds panel reinstatement application is declined and the client of the firm has a mortgage application with the Lloyds?

 Top Tip: The best way to avoid the hassle of seeking Lloyds panel reinstatement is to ensure that your firm is not removed off of the Lloyds conveyancing panel in the first place.